 Our solicitors are active members of the INQUEST Lawyers Group comprised of solicitors and barristers who specialise in legal advice for bereaved families following a controversial death.

 Private Jason Smith

 Following a lack of disclosure by the Ministry of Defence, we brought a Judicial Review under human rights law, to challenge the verdict of an inquest into the death of Private Jason Smith, who suffered fatal heatstroke while serving in Iraq in 2003.
 This resulted in the Supreme Court quashing the verdict and led to a second inquest which found that the risk of death could have been reduced by adherence to policy on heat illness, in terms of climatic monitoring, hydration and medical treatment, and by the availability of air-conditioned accommodation and vehicles.
 We recently won substantial damages for his mother, Catherine Smith, and secured an apology from the MoD in 2014.

-Our Military Death Inquest Solicitors are backed by nearly four decades of experience.
+Our Military Death Inquest Solicitors are backed by four decades of experience.
 Our legal practice and team of Military Claims Solicitors have a strong track record of achieving the best possible results.
 For expert legal advice use our contact form or call us on 0808 250 6017 today.

 Our offices are open from Monday to Friday from 9 am to 6 pm.